bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 2: 00:21:08

-Yeah, no, all the, I was just looking into the code, everything's there.
+Yeah, no, I was just looking into the code, everything's there.
-It's written in Rust, I don't know if you have experience with Rust, but it should be readable for anybody who is used to imperative languages.
+It's written in `Rust`, I don't know if you have experience with `Rust`, but it should be readable for anybody who is used to imperative languages.
 I think the Interesting part is in the main source folder, the distribution.rs file.
 In there are the different mixing algorithms that I used.